jpritikin/coach/content/docs/me/psychoactive/kanna.md

 Other vendors sell much more potent extracts.
 You can find products with more than 5% total alkaloids (i.e., ≈10x more concentrated than Zembrin).
 I use an extract with more energy than Zembrin, but still on the relaxing side (≈ 50% mesembrine).
+It may take some trial and error to find the optimal balance for you.
+You want enough energy to lift your attention to your head, but too much energy prevents sleep.

 [More information here, including safety and drug interactions](https://selfhacked.com/blog/sceletium-tortuosum/)